camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-3.markdown

 thread](https://www.reddit.com/r/emacs/comments/h08cq8/intro_to_emacs_lisp_adding_live_previews_when/).
 If there's enough positive feedback from these posts, I'll be sure to add more!

-If you enjoyed these posts and have money burning a whole in your pocket, consider buying me a cup of coffee at [GitHub Sponsors](https://github.com/sponsors/camsaul).
+If you enjoyed these posts and have money burning a hole in your pocket, consider buying me a cup of coffee at [GitHub Sponsors](https://github.com/sponsors/camsaul).